ChiaraMenghini/Ethical-Hacking-Exam/README.md

 Each assignment followed the same structure: **3 local-access vulnerabilities** and **3 privilege-escalation paths**, with full documentation.

 ## ⚠️ Safety Notice
 For educational/academic use only.
-All work was performed against **isolated lab VMs** we owned or were explicitly authorized to test.
+All work was performed against **isolated lab VMs** we were explicitly authorized to test.
 Do **not** reuse techniques against systems you do not own or operate without *written* permission.
 The authors assume no responsibility for misuse.

 ## Contents
 | Path | Description |